-- Canada and its allies are confronted with a complex, generational challenge.
-Democracy, free trade, and the rules and values that underpin them are increasingly being contested by authoritarian states. - In parallel, the character of conflict is changing as technology evolves rapidly and competitors seek to attain military advantage.
-In this context, defence cooperation among like-minded states is fundamental to our security and prosperity. - Defence cooperation in the modern era goes well beyond operational collaboration and interoperability.
+- Canada and its allies are confronted with a complex, generational challenges to our security and prosperity, such as the destabilizing effects of climate change, the return of strategic competition, emerging technologies, as well as adversaries below threshold activities and advanced military capabilities.
+In this context, defence cooperation among allies and like-minded states is fundamental. - Defence cooperation in the modern era goes well beyond operational collaboration and interoperability.
 To preserve military advantage and broader national security, we must also ensure the resiliency of our defence industrial base. - To do so, we must reduce our dependence on adversaries for critical supply chain inputs, such as critical minerals, and also stimulate and protect the security of our own innovation ecosystems. - Canada has a key role to play in this context both as a trusted source of supply of many critical defence inputs, and as a contributor of cutting-edge technology to allied efforts to develop advanced military capabilities. - Deepening our collaboration in these areas with the U.S. and other allies will strengthen our collective ability to compete with our adversaries and deter conflict.